IBM/IBM-Z-zOS/zOS-Automation/Status-Display-Facility/JESMonitor/readme.md

 a startup command (see Note 1).
 Similarly, use the PURGE command to purge this timer as a shutdown command.

+Another possibility is to setup the CHRON-timer in System Automation's initialization exit `AOFEXINT` which is called once initialization has completed.

 Note 1: Unfortunately, it is not possible today to define such a CHRON timer within the automation policy using entry type TMR.